Major Accident Prevention Policy: MAPP statement

 Working at height

 c) Clearly defined roles and responsibilities for the management of major hazards: (MAH’s / MATTE’s)

 The Whitaker group SMS defines management roles and responsibilities for health and safety matters.
 (Refer below to Company SMS section 8: Work Instruction A – page 7: Group safety management organogram).

-As set out above, it is to be noted that the BAI terminal has two full-time staff with additional management support from the Southampton and Hull Whitaker offices, also from BAI Technical Management at Roscoff, France.
+The BAI terminal has two full-time staff with additional management support from the Southampton and Hull Whitaker offices, also from BAI Technical Management at Roscoff, France.

 Importantly, the site comes under the jurisdiction of, and interfaces with, the statutory harbour authority and the Millbay major incident emergency response plans which define roles and responsibilities.
 It is therefore anticipated that these resources would be called upon in the event of a MAH / MATTE.
 Copies of the Millbay emergency plan (MILLPLAN) & oil spill response plan are enclosed and reference copies also kept on site.